 Use Your Home as Collateral for a Loan

 The platform has hundreds of lender partners that it works with to find the best option available for you.
-Within a few minutes, you’ll have offers from a variety of partners.
+Within a few minutes, you’ll have offers from various partners.

-The limit to your loan will depend on the loan to value ratio on your home which can be up to 90%.
+The limit to your loan will depend on the loan-to-value ratio on your home, which can be up to 90%.
 Depending on what you need the money for, that high limit can be a life-saver.

 Quicken Loans works with borrowers of all credit types to provide cash-out refinances.
-The company has a mobile-friendly app that will allow you to easily walk through the process quickly.
+In addition, the company has a mobile-friendly app that allows you to walk through the process quickly.

 Find out more about Quicken Loans in our full review here.